in

 You can really use any electric smoker, it doesn’t have to be a Masterbuilt, and follow our step by step instructions below!

-Choosing the Best Pork Chops to Smoke in an Electric Smoker
+Choosing the Pork Chops

 The best type of pork chops to prepare in an electric smoker are going to be thick, center-cut, bone-in chops, preferably with a fair amount of fat on them.